Rebuilding the Gate: A Call to Restore Order in the Church

 Ruth: A Blueprint for Restoration

 The book of Ruth has become a clarifying lens for me.
-It is not a sentimental story about female friendship.
-It is a story about covenantal order being restored through the proper functioning of the courtyard and the gate.
+It is not just a sentimental story about female friendship.
+It's hitting me as a story about covenantal order being restored through the proper functioning of the courtyard and the gate.

 The Courtyard: The Place of Witness, Grief, and Restoration